Energy statistics - an overview

 - Energy balance sheets — 2016 data — 2018 edition

 - Energy balance sheets — 2015 data — 2017 edition

 - Energy balance sheets — 2014 data — 2016 edition

 - Energy balance sheets — 2013 data — 2015 edition

 - Energy balance sheets — 2011-2012 — 2014 edition

-- Energy, transport and environment indicators (2017 edition)
+- Energy, transport and environment indicators — 2018 edition

 - Shedding light on energy in the EU — A guided tour of energy statistics (digital publication) — 2017 edition

-- Final energy consumption by sector (ESMS metadata file — tsdpc320_esmsip)
+- Supply, transformation and consumption — commodity balances (ESMS metadata file — nrg_cb_esms)

-- Share of renewable energy in fuel consumption of transport (ESMS metadata file — tsdcc340_esmsip)
+- Final energy consumption by sector (ESMS metadata file — nrg_bal_esms)

 - Energy transformation includes energy lost during conversion of primary energy products into secondary energy products that are actually consumed by end users; for example crude oil refining into motor gasoline or production of electricity from coal.